Phoenixz-py/Novel_Approach_For_Task_scheduling_In_Cloud/README.md

-# Novel Approach For Task Scheduling In Cloud
+# Novel Approach For Task Scheduling In Cloud Computing